How Do I Obtain My Marriage Certificate? | Wedding Planning Tips

 You did it!
 You're married!!
 Congratulations!!
 Now, How do you get your hands on a certified copy of your marriage license, aka your Marriage Certificate?

 First, your officiant will need to send in your completed marriage license from the wedding day.
-Once that's complete you can apply for copies of your marriage certificate.
+Once that's receveid by the County Clerk or Recorder's office, you can apply for copies of your marriage certificate.

 Florida: